-Article 15.6.
-Consultations
+Article 15.6: Consultations

-1. The Parties shall endeavour to resolve any dispute referred to in Article 15.3 by entering into consultations in good faith with the aim of reaching a mutually agreed solution.

-2. A Party shall seek consultations by means of a written request delivered to the other Party identifying the reasons for the request, including the measure at issue and a description of its factual basis and the legal basis specifying the covered provisions that it considers applicable.

-3. The Party to which the request for consultations is made shall reply in writing to the request promptly, but no later than 10 days after the date of receipt of the request.
+- 1. The Parties shall endeavour to resolve any dispute referred to in Article 15.3 by entering into consultations in good faith with the aim of reaching a mutually agreed solution. - 2.
+A Party shall seek consultations by means of a written request delivered to the other Party identifying the reasons for the request, including the measure at issue and a description of its factual basis and the legal basis specifying the covered provisions that it considers applicable. - 3.
+The Party to which the request for consultations is made shall reply in writing to the request promptly, but no later than 10 days after the date of receipt of the request.
 Consultations shall be held within 30 days of the date of receipt of the request.
-The consultations shall be deemed to be concluded within 30 days of the date of receipt of the request, unless the Parties agree otherwise.

-4. Consultations on matters of urgency including those which concern perishable goods or where appropriate, seasonal goods (1) or goods or services that rapidly lose their trade value such as certain seasonal goods or services, shall be held within 15 days of the date of receipt of the request.
-The consultations shall be deemed to be concluded within those 15 days, unless the Parties agree otherwise.
+The consultations shall be deemed to be concluded within 30 days of the date of receipt of the request, unless the Parties agree otherwise. - 4.
+Consultations on matters of urgency including those which concern perishable goods or where appropriate, seasonal goods or goods or services that rapidly lose their trade value such as certain seasonal goods or services, shall be held within 15 days of the date of receipt of the request.
+The consultations shall be deemed to be concluded within those 15 days, unless the Parties agree otherwise. - 5.
+During consultations each Party shall provide sufficient information so as to allow a complete examination of the measure at issue including how that measure is affecting the operation and application of this Agreement.

-(1) For greater certainty, perishable goods mean perishable agricultural and fish goods classified in HS Chapters 1 through 24.
+1 For greater certainty, perishable goods mean perishable agricultural and fish goods classified in HS Chapters 1 through 24.
 Seasonal goods are goods whose imports, over a representative period, are not spread over the whole year but concentrated on specific times of the year as a result of seasonal factors.